 Pallets are excellent materials for DIY crafts and projects.
 They’re often free or cheap from local businesses.
 Retail stores, pet shops, and furniture companies are often happy for someone to haul away their used pallets.

 Check Craigslist and Facebook Marketplace, too.
 Many people list free pallets for pickup.
 They often don’t have much value on their own, so you likely won’t pay over $5–10.

 Look for pallets made from untreated wood.
 Avoid pallets with potential chemical residues from hazardous materials transport.
 When sourcing pallets, find ones roughly the same size so project components fit together properly.

 Inspect the pallet before taking it home.
 Avoid cracked, split boards.
 Make sure the nails holding it together don’t protrude dangerously.
 You want straight, sturdy boards for your turkey.

 Step 2: Make the Turkey Feathers

-Only take out the back of what will eventually be the top of our feathers.
-Then mark a half-moon where you will cut out the feathers.
+Before taking the boards apart, remove the back end.
+Only take out the back of what will be the feather top.
+Mark a half-moon shape where you’ll cut the feathers.